railflow/alm15/readme.md

 ```shell
 docker-compose up -d
 ```
-Once the docker-compose is up, it will install ALM automatically, you can examine logs in `/var/opt/ALM/log/`
+Once the docker-compose is up, it will install ALM automatically, you can examine installation logs in `/var/opt/Micro Focus/ALM/log/` directory

 to stop the execution